 “I will not die, Philippe.
 You can see how healthy I am and I have many beautiful young women around to keep me young.”

 “Everyone dies, Father, and yet we are eternal beings.
 Our spirit is alive for ever.
 You may be rich now, but what awaits you without Jesus is eternal agony and poverty.”

 “Huh!
 More of your confounded brainwashed idealism, Philippe!
 Robert told me I was wasting my time trying to make you see reason.
 The only thing that exists is now and today.
 And today, I am a king!”

 A ruthless, calculating stare settled in the old man’s eyes as he bored into his wayward son.
 “Here is my challenge to you, Philippe de la Calle.
 Stay with me and in my home for six months and I will show you the power money wields and the truth of its idealism… instead of your toothless God.”

 OTHER FREE EBOOKS BY JACK DEY

-Click on any book to take you to where you can download your FREE copy or read a sample chapter.
+Click on any book to take you to Smashwords where you can download your FREE e-book.
 Let me know which one is your favourite!

 - Paradise Warrior